 Have You Ever Had to Clean Up a Really Big Mess?

-A home insurance claim is just that, a really, really big mess.
-If you have never lived through a claim, you get this sense that you're insured, so if anything happens you'll be okay.
-In a way, this is accurate, but the perception that everything will suddenly be okay couldn't be farther from the truth.
+A home insurance claim is just that, a really big mess.
 To understand why reconstruction cost or the amount of insurance on your dwelling seems high, you need to get into the mindset of understanding what really happens in a claim.

-Your Home Insurance Has to Provide Enough Coverage for All the Rebuilding Costs
+Home Insurance Has to Provide Enough Coverage for All Rebuilding Costs

 Regardless of the cause of damage, first understand that damage causes a big mess.
-Whether it is water damage soaking into your walls and floors, a big hole in your roof, tornado or windstorm damage, or a fire causing not only fire damage but water damage as well.
-All of it is messy.
+Whether it is water damage soaking into your walls and floors, a big hole in your roof, tornado and windstorm damage, or smoke and fire damage which always comes hand in hand with water damage from the attempts to put out the fire; All of it is messy.

-Now forget about the actual mess, what happens to you in this claim is even worse, you have to rearrange your whole life around this mess.
-You have to have all kinds of strangers in your home: experts to evaluate what they will do to fix the problem and rebuild.
-You don't want to shop around and find the best price; you want an emergency crew to drop everything they are doing and come to your rescue.
+Now forget about the actual mess, what happens to you in this claim is even worse, you have to rearrange your life around this mess.
+You have to get experts to evaluate what they will do to fix the problem and rebuild.
+You don't want to shop around and find the best price; you will want an emergency crew to drop everything they are doing and come to your rescue.
+This costs money.

 Then you need to have people come in and clean up the mess before you rebuild.
 This is where the cost of debris removal comes in and more emergency contractors.
-Once the mess is contained, things are patched up and the work of rebuilding things the way they were before starts.
+Only when the mess is contained can things be patched up and the work of rebuilding the way it was before will start.

 Why Insured Value is Different than the Value You Paid to Build Your Home